AcademicLabs/al-api-docs/docs/index.md

-title: Authentication
+title: Authentication | Academiclabs
 title_string: Authentication

 # Getting an access token

 You want to integrate AcademicLabs into your platform, awesome!

+---

 First step is getting your access token.
-Todo that send an email to <a href="mailto:sales@academiclabs.co" target="_blank">sales@academiclabs.co</a>.
+To do that send an email to <a href="mailto:sales@academiclabs.co" target="_blank">sales@academiclabs.co</a>.
 We will contact you as soon as possible.

 !!! info
-    It is also stronly adviced creating an account on <a href="app.academiclabs.co" target="_blank">app.academiclabs.co</a> before contacting us.
+    It is also strongly advised creating an account on <a href="app.academiclabs.co" target="_blank">app.academiclabs.co</a> before contacting us.

 ## API Key